-\e-mail: Szymon.Krol@zut.edu.pl
+^{}e-mail: Szymon.Krol@zut.edu.pl

+Work [22] presents various ways of developing fuzzy membership functions and rules set, from an intuitive approach, based on designer's experience, to an optimal approach to approximate a given data set, e.g. input-output relationship.
 While an intuitive approach might be suited to the majority of the problems, it is also worth considering an optimal approach for more complex ones.
-Papers [23, 24, 25] describe the possibility of simultaneous optimization of the membership functions as well as the rules set using well-known Genetic Algorithm (GA) for the purpose of designing a fuzzy controller.
+Papers [23-25] describe the possibility of simultaneous optimization of the membership functions as well as the rules set using well-known genetic algorithm (GA) for the purpose of designing a fuzzy controller.
 The authors encoded fuzzy membership functions and rules set as series of vectors, which formed an individual.
 The individuals were later compared in the control of a nonlinear dynamic system.
 The algorithm evolved over time, as each individual had defined time window to perform the control task.
 However, GA has some disadvantages, namely, it is computationally expensive, especially when dealing with multidimensional optimization problem, such as fuzzy logic system optimization.
-A better optimization algorithm may be the Imperialist Competitive Algorithm (ICA), inspired by world empires and their rivalries.
+A better optimization algorithm may be the imperialist competitive algorithm (ICA), inspired by world empires and their rivalries.
 The basic ICA is presented in paper [26].
 In work [27] ICA was compared with GA in terms of optimization of PI controller gains and better results were obtained.
-Paper [28] introduces Adaptive Differential Mutation variation, which proved its superiority over other ICA variations in solving high-dimensional optimization problems, ie. faster convergence.
+Paper [28] introduces adaptive differential mutation variation, which proved its superiority over other ICA variations in solving high-dimensional optimization problems, i.e. faster convergence.

 The presented bibliography describes many possibilities for dynamic decoupling of TITO dynamic plants.
-However, the discussed optimization as well as knowledge engineering methods can be profitably used to propose a practical and easy-to-implement method of designing an adaptive fuzzylogic based dynamic decoupler for nonlinear TITO plants with experimentally modeled dynamics.
+However, the discussed optimization as well as knowledge engineering methods can be profitably used to propose a practical and easy-toimplement method of designing an adaptive fuzzy-logic based dynamic decoupler for nonlinear TITO plants with experimentally modeled dynamics.
 Moreover, the flexibility of fuzzy logic systems gives the designer two possible approaches, the application of which will be presented in the following Sections of this paper.